 - Properties or equipment must have a minimum cost of $50,000.

 Submitting a City Capital Funding Request

 City capital projects do not require a CapGrants application.
-Instead, agencies must submit the appropriate form listed below to request capital funding from NYC Council.
+NYC agencies submit projects to NYC Council.
 Our office will discuss proposed city capital projects with the respective agencies to determine eligibility and cost.
 Schools in District 38 are also eligible for City Capital funding.
 Agencies and school representatives may contact Nancy Corona, Budget Director, at email@example.com for further questions.

 Participatory Budgeting is a democratic process in which community members directly decide how to spend a part of their Council Member’s capital discretionary funds.
 This year in New York City, 34 Council Members are asking residents how to spend at least $35 million in capital funding.
 Community members propose ideas to meet local needs in their districts, such as improvements to schools, parks, libraries, public housing, and other public spaces.
 Through a public vote, residents determine which proposals to fund.

 For additional information on participatory budgeting, you may contact our Director of Legislation and Participatory Budget Coordinator, Cesar Vargas, at firstname.lastname@example.org.

 Requesting a Meeting

 Our office is in the process of preparing for FY22 budget meetings.
 Due to a large amount of meeting requests, we will not be able to accommodate every single request.
 However, we will attempt to do so as much as possible and will otherwise review your application and take your requests into full consideration.